 People who are seriously physically impaired or who have an intellectual disability or mental illness may not be able to consent to medical treatment.
 Again, this depends on the patient’s level of understanding, their ability to communicate and the nature of the procedure.
 It is presumed that patients with an intellectual disability are able to make their own medical decisions unless the doctor considers, after careful consideration, the patient cannot understand.

 If they are not competent to decide, consent must be sought from someone else.
-If the person is over 18 and incapable of giving consent, consent may be given by a “person responsible” under part 4A of the Guardianship and Administration Act 1986 (Vic); see “Consent to medical treatment” in Understanding guardianship.
+If the person is over 18 and incapable of giving consent, consent may be given by a “person responsible” under part 4A of the Guardianship and Administration Act 1986 (Vic); see Guardianship and medical treatment.

 Electroconvulsive therapy is discussed in Mental illness.